 “The real challenge of identity management and parsing together a longitudinal health record has to do with integration and interoperability,” according to Doug Brown, at Black Book.
 “Many systems still do not communicate and store data in disjointed architectures and an upsurge of identifiers continue to be created.”

-As an integrations engine that is changing the way healthcare communicates with our no-code iPaaS platform and other solutions, we at Bridge Connector have likened the lack of a UPI as not necessarily trying to get health IT data systems to “speak” the same language — there are dozens of different types of codes utilized among the different EHR, CRM, HIE and other third-party systems, after all.
-But rather, how do we, as a country and culture, make significant progress toward interoperability when we can’t guarantee each patient’s records will land on the same page?
+Many liken lack of UPI to trying to get health IT data systems to “speak” the same language — whether it be EHR, CRM, HIE and other third-party systems, interoperability in this mindset serves to translate.
+While UPI misalignment is truly impacted by the inability to connect systems, we must step back and ask a larger question: how do we, as a country and culture, make significant progress toward interoperability when we can’t guarantee each patient’s records will land on the same page?

 “Our customers are affected by the lack of a UPI because even in the simplest workflows, patient admissions for example, you still have room for errors and duplicates.
 You don’t want incorrectly matched patient information to contaminate the system of truth, which is usually the EHR,” said Josh Douglas, Chief Technology Officer at Bridge Connector.